 Domestic commercial banks Foreign banks Total 40 per cent of Adjusted Net Bank Credit (ANBC) or credit 32 per cent of ANBC or Priority equivalent amount of Off-Balance Sheet Exposure, whichever credit equivalent amount of Sector is higher.
 Off-Balance Sheet Exposure, advances whichever is higher.
 Total 18 per cent of ANBC or credit equivalent amount of Off- No target. agricultural Balance Sheet Exposure, whichever is higher. advances Of this, indirect lending in excess of 4.5% of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher, will not be reckoned for computing performance under 18 per cent target.
-However, all agricultural advances under the categories 'direct' and 'indirect' will be reckoned in computing performance under the overall priority sector target of 40 per cent of ANBC or credit equivalent amount of Off- Balance Sheet Exposure, whichever is higher.
-Small Advances to small enterprises sector will be reckoned in 10 per cent of ANBC or

-Enterprise computing performance under the overall priority sector target credit equivalent amount of advances of 40 per cent of ANBC or credit equivalent amount of Off- Off-Balance Sheet Exposure, Balance Sheet Exposure, whichever is higher. whichever is higher.
-Micro (i) 40 per cent of total advances to small enterprises sector Same as for domestic banks. enterprises should go to micro (manufacturing) enterprises having within Small investment in plant and machinery up to Rs 5 lakh and Enterprises micro (service) enterprises having investment in sector equipment up to Rs.
-2 lakh; (ii) 20 per cent of total advances to small enterprises sector should go to micro (manufacturing) enterprises with investment in plant and machinery above Rs 5 lakh and up to Rs.
+However, all agricultural advances under the categories 'direct' and 'indirect' will be reckoned in computing performance under the overall priority sector target of 40 per cent of ANBC or credit equivalent amount of Off- Mana Balance Sheet Exposure, whichever is higher.
+Micro & Advances to micro and small enterprises sector will be 10 per cent of ANBC or Small Entorprise reckoned in computing performance under the overall priority credit equivalent amount of Enterprise advances sector target of 40 per cent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher.
+Off-Balance Sheet Exposure, whichever is higher.
+(MSE) amount of Off-Datance Sheet Exposure, whichever is higher. whichever is higher.
+Micro (i) 40 per cent of total advances to micro and small Same as for domestic banks. enterprises enterprises sector should go to micro (manufacturing) Same as for domestic banks. within Micro enterprises sector should go to intero (manufacturing) enterprises having investment in plant and machinery up and Small to Rs 5 lakh and micro (service) enterprises having Enterprises investment in equipment up to Rs.
+2 lakh; sector (ii) 20 per cent of total advances to micro and small ~~~~ enterprises sector should go to micro (manufacturing) enterprises with investment in plant and machinery above Rs 5 lakh and up to Rs.
 25 lakh, and micro (service) enterprises with investment in equipment above Rs.
 2 lakh and up to Rs.
 10 lakh.
-(Thus, 60 per cent of small enterprises advances should go to the micro enterprises).
-Export credit is not a part of priority sector for domestic 12 per cent of ANBC or commercial banks. credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher.
-Advances to 10 per cent of ANBC or credit equivalent amount of Off- No target. weaker Balance Sheet Exposure, whichever is higher. sections Differential 1 per cent of total advances outstanding as at the end of the No target. previous year.
-It should be ensured that not less than 40 per cent of the total advances granted under DRI scheme go to scheduled caste/scheduled tribes.
+(Thus, 60 per cent of micro and small enterprises advances should go to the micro enterprises). (iii)The increase in share of micro enterprises in MSE lending to 60 per cent should be achieved in stages, viz.
+50 per cent in the year 2010-11, 55% in the year 2011-12 and 60% in the year 2012-13.
+Export credit No target 12 per cent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, Advances 4- 10 mon cont of ANDC on anodic accurate an angle of Off whichever is higher.
+Advances to weaker 10 per cent of ANBC or credit equivalent amount of Off- No target. sections Balance Sheet Exposure, whichever is higher.
+Differential 1 per cent of total advances outstanding as at the end of the No target.
+Rate of previous year.
+It should be ensured that not less than 40 per Nait Ul previous year.
+It should be chouled that hot less than 40 per

+Interest cent of the total advances granted under DRI scheme go to Scheme scheduled caste/scheduled tribes.
 At least two third of DRI advances should be granted through rural and semi-urban branches.